-President F.W. de Klerk, who shared the Nobel Peace Prize with Nelson Mandela, delivered an inspiring speech recently at the O'Connor Institute Distinguished Speakers Series.
+President F.W. de Klerk, who shared the Nobel Peace Prize with Nelson Mandela, delivered an inspiring speech September 26, 2016 at the O'Connor Institute Distinguished Speakers Series.

 U.S. Senator Jeff Flake, who served a mission for the LDS Church in South Africa during the Apartheid era, introduced President De Klerk and greeted him in Afrikaans, the native language of South Africa.
 The sold out audience heard President F.W. de Klerk reflect on developing leadership across the world.